sren1618/sren1618/README.md

 - 🇦🇺 I'm based in Melbourne, Australia
 - 📖 I’m currently a graduate student at the University of Melbourne.
 - 🔭 **Looking for Graduate/Entry level Software Engineer jobs.**
-- 🌱 I’m currently interest in and eger to learn **any tech skills**.
+- 🌱 I’m currently interested in and willing to learn **any tech skills**.
 - 📧 You can reach out to me at [sren1618@icloud.com](mailto:sren1618@icloud.com)
 <img  src="./public/github-contributions.svg" alt="contributions" /></a>